acend/quarkus-techlab/content/en/docs/02.0/implementing-rest.md

 Please update or delete the generated tests which Quarkus provides when generating a project.
 They will not be needed any further and only have demonstration purposes.

+Start up your API and test your endpoint manually.
+If your data-producer works, let's continue consuming the data we just provided.

 For more information about writing REST APIs with Quarkus see the [documentation](https://quarkus.io/guides/rest-json)